-▶ 2014: Evaluation of the ENSSB, the Development of an Information Management System and a Single Registry
+► 2014: Evaluation of the ENSSB, the Development of an Information Management System and a Single Registry

-In 2014, MMAS led an assessment-based national dialogue process, with support from the ILO, to evaluate the ENSSB.
-Building on earlier participatory design, it brought together 200 people-including policy-makers, national and provincial directors for social welfare, and representatives of civil society, donors, and UN agencies-to develop a common framework of analysis of vulnerability, discuss the outcome of the evaluation of the ENSSB and implications of the recommendations, and propose new programmatic options.
+In 2014 MMAS led an assessment based national dialogue process, with support from the ILO, to evaluate the ENSSB.
+Building on earlier participatory design it brought together two hundred peopleincluding policy-makers, national and provincial directors for social welfare, civil society representatives, donors and UN agencies-to develop a common framework of analysis of vulnerability, discuss the outcome of the evaluation of the ENSSB and implications of the recommendations, and propose new programmatic options.
 The evaluation of the ENSSB was complemented by a number of studies in priority areas namely: child-sensitive social protection, the role of social protection in improving nutrition and maternal health, and HIV-sensitive social protection.

-In terms of system strengthening, significant progress was made in developing an information management system for INAS' programmes in collaboration with the Centre for Financial Information Systems (CEDSIF), a public institution selected to develop the MIS and ensure the sustainability and ownership within the GoM.
+In terms of system strengthening, significant progress was made in developing an information management system (MIS) for INAS' programs in collaboration with CEDSIF (Centre for Financial Information Systems)-a public institution selected to develop the MIS and ensure the sustainability and ownership within the GoM.
 The programme manuals for the implementation of INAS programmes were also finalised.